Yodata/yodata/packages/plugin-event/README.md

   --output
-  --profile=profile  [default: bhhs] command context --pub=pub          [default: ] the agent will be authorized to publish to these topics (csv) --replace          replace the current subscription (dont merge topics --sub=sub          [default: ] the agent will be subscribe to these topics (csv) --type=type        [default: RealEstateAgent,RealEstateOrganization] update only this type of subOrganization --verbose          dispaly all subscriptions for the target after the subscription is reoved.
+  --profile=profile  [default: bhhs] command context --pub=pub          [default: ] the agent will be authorized to publish to these topics (csv) --replace          replace the current subscription (dont merge topics) --sub=sub          [default: ] the agent will be subscribe to these topics (csv) --type=type        [default: RealEstateAgent,RealEstateOrganization] update only this type of subOrganization --verbose          dispaly all subscriptions for the target after the subscription is updatedyodat.
   --version=version  [default: 0] the subscription version

 DESCRIPTION